fabiobove-dr/xml-2-html-2-pdf/README.md

 Usage: node html_to_pdf_v2.js <htmlFilePath> <pdfFilePath>
 ```

-* html_to_pdf_v2.js uses puppeteer-core instead of puppeteer, and allow to specify the chromicon exetioner path.
+* html_to_pdf_v2.js uses puppeteer-core instead of puppeteer, and allow to specify the chromicon executioner path.
   Right now the path is set to 'C:\\Program Files\\Google\\Chrome\\Application\\chrome.exe' - i'm lazy so if you need this patch modify it on line 21 of the code.
 Move Scripts from src to the root dir to use it as it is. ;)